HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 Regardless of a single actor being responsible for the growth, it is an amazing achievement, and a good indicator of the usefulness of variable fonts to optimize your site's performance.

-Variable fonts also have two competing formats: the variable extensions of the `glyf` format and the Compact Font Format 2 (`CFF`) format.
+Variable fonts also have two competing formats: the variable extensions of the `glyf` format and the Compact Font Format 2 (`CFF2`) format.
 The main differences between the `glyf` format and `CFF2` are the same as its `CFF` predecessor: different types of Bézier curves, more automated hinting, and a claim about smaller file sizes.

 {{ figure_markup(
   content="99.99%",